Stackato-Apps/pinax-social/README.md

 ### Limitations

-* PyPM does not have certain packages (eg: PIL) or their older versions, so pip is used (note: ``nopypm`` marker in requirements.txt) to install most packages.
+* PyPM does not have certain packages (eg: PIL) or their older versions, so pip is used (note: requirements.pip vs requirements.txt) to install most packages.

-* Since it takes several minutes (~6) for pip to install all the dependencies, `stackato push` (and `stackato update`) too will take several minutes to complete.
+* Since it takes several minutes for pip to install all the dependencies, `stackato push` (not `stackato update`) may take a few minutes to complete.